-1 Reports are also filed with the Court in accordance with Court Orders.
+&lt;sup>1 Reports are also filed with the Court in accordance with Court Orders.
 Timelines to file reports with the Court are set out in the Court's Orders dated February 12, 2016 (Doc.
 540-2) and June 21, 2016 (Doc.
 578).
 The annual goals included in this report are those goals for which data is reliable and valid in order to ensure the overall report is complete, accurate, timely and verifiable.
 See Doc.
 578.

-[&]quot;Some Olmstead Plan goals have multiple subparts or components that are measured and evaluated separately.
+&quot;Some Olmstead Plan goals have multiple subparts or components that are measured and evaluated separately.
 Each subpart or component is treated as a measurable goal in this report.

-This goal measures the number of people exiting institutional and other segregated settings.
-Some of these individuals may be accessing integrated housing options also reported under Housing Goal One.
 Transfers refer to individuals exiting segregated settings who are not going to an integrated setting.
 Examples include transfers to chemical dependency programs, mental health treatment programs such as Intensive Residential Treatment Settings, nursing homes, ICFs/DD, hospitals, jails, or other similar settings.
 These settings are not the person's home, but a temporary setting usually for the purpose of treatment.

-^v As measured by monthly percentage of total bed days that are non-acute.
+&lt;sup>v As measured by monthly percentage of total bed days that are non-acute.
 Information about the percent of patients not needing hospital level of care is available upon request.